-During this reporting period, TekSavvy performed 3 disclosures to a government agency at our own initiative.
+During this reporting period, TekSavvy performed 2 disclosures to government agencies at our own initiative.

-This category is used to describe any disclosures TekSavvy made proactively.
+This category describes any disclosures TekSavvy made proactively.
 We only make voluntary disclosures if TekSavvy becomes aware of a real and imminent threat to someone's wellbeing or when we are required by law to make such a disclosure.
 These kinds of circumstances do not arise often.
 When they do, they most frequently result from one of our agents overhearing physical violence during a phone interaction with our customers.